Ioannis-Christofidis/Master-Thesis/README.md

 2) MassfluxztmJ: Visualization of the zonal mean, time mean of meridional mass flux in Junuary

-3)PV-analysis: Estimation of potential vorticity  in different layers in January
+3) PV-analysis: Estimation of potential vorticity  in different layers in January

-4)PCA-6 components: PCA analysis of our meteorological variables
+4) PCA-6 components: PCA analysis of our meteorological variables

-5)massflux_zonalindexJ: Analysis and visualization of meridional mass flux and NAM index
+5) massflux_zonalindexJ: Analysis and visualization of meridional mass flux and NAM index

-6)massflux-namindex-January-Atlanti: Analysis and visualization of meridional mass flux and nam index  in January in the region of Atlantic ocean
+6) massflux-namindex-January-Atlanti: Analysis and visualization of meridional mass flux and nam index  in January in the region of Atlantic ocean

  ### Results